-The majority of this route is inundated by Flood Zone 2 (0.1% AEP) and during the design event.
-Flood Hazard in some locations indicates danger for most.
+Because much of the area surrounding the site is flooded, the initial part of the access route is inundated by Flood Zone 2 and the design flood event.
+Flood Hazard in some locations along the route indicates danger for most.
 Therefore, providing adequate flood warning to site users will be vital.
 In general, the River Thames in this location is slow responding, however it should be noted that the site borders its southern bank so speed of onset values are very fast.
 The site is located in a flood warning area and given that it remains mostly flood free for the design and 0.1% AEP events safe refuge could be an option for some site users.

-It is also important to note that the crossing beneath the railway line is also at surface water flood risk, this risk is covered in more detail in the other site-specific considerations section.
+It is also important to note that parts of the route are also at surface water flood risk, this risk is covered in more detail in the other site-specific considerations section.
 A site-specific FRA should consider in more detail the nature of the flood risk to determine how quickly it occurs and the degree of hazard.